 Assault on VA-33’s script seems to ignore basic physics and reality at will.
 One of the booby-trapped doors gets triggered and nobody in the area seems to notice.
 Even Jason must have forgotten about it because he tells the cops they can’t get in because all the doors are wired with C4.
 Seems they could walk right in where that one used to be.
 A helicopter gets shot down and doesn’t do damage to any of the buildings around the crash site.
 The fire seems to go out instantly after it explodes too.

-I could go on, but it should be pretty obvious that Assault on VA-33 is crap thrown together with zero regards for continuity or logic.
+I could go on, but it should be pretty obvious that Assault on VA-33 is crap thrown together with zero regard for continuity or logic.
 It’s not worth sitting through the tedium and stupidity for the burst of action in the last few minutes.
 Apart from Flanery vs Dacascos, it’s mostly routine gunfire and CGI blood anyway.

 Patriot Films released it in the UK under the title Assault on Station 33 on March 15th.
-In the US Paramount and Saban Films will release Assault on VA-33 in select theatres beginning April 2nd, and On Demand and Digital April 6th.
+In the US Paramount and Saban Films will release Assault on VA-33 in select theatres beginning April 2nd, and On Demand and Digital on April 6th.